Emma Hardie Vitamin C Intense Daily Serum Review

 • Antioxidant protection.

-Quite moisturizing: Emma Hardie Vitamin C Intense Daily Serum has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Emma Hardie Vitamin C Intense Daily Serum is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a maximum humectancy of 10 out of 10, due to the high content of Niacinamide (est. ≈5.0%), Propanediol (est. ≈3.0%) and Glycerin (est. ≈2.0%).